 Pressures/threats can generally be divided into those that affect commuting and foraging (including prey availability).
-The species routinely forages in deciduous mixed woodlands, damp lowland forests, riparian forests but also coniferous forests, park landscapes and often over water bodies (Dietz et al, 2009).
+The species routinely forages in deciduous mixed woodlands, damp lowland forests, riparian forests but also coniferous forests, park landscapes and often over water bodies (Dietz et al. 2009).
 Roosting sites in Europe are primarily within trees, though the species adopts bat and bird boxes and can be found within residential buildings.
-This behaviour would seem to occur in England as well.
 Agricultural and forestry practices that remove or simplify these habitats or affect the biomass of insect prey could negatively affect populations.
 This is the only species in GB with clear evidence of considerable movement between GB and continental Europe.
-Recent capture and ringing effort has shown movement of the species between SW England and the Netherlands and between Latvia and Estonia and SE England.
-In addition, records of Nathusius' pipistrelle bat have been made in the English Channel using acoustic detectors installed on passenger ferries (Mathews et al, 2018).
+In addition, records of Nathusius' pipistrelle bat have been made on North Sea oil rigs, and in the English Channel using acoustic detectors installed on passenger ferries (Mathews et al, 2018).
 Stable isotope analyses of the fur samples collected as part of the Nathusius' Pipistrelle Project have provided evidence that at least part of the British population is derived from the far east of Europe (Barlow et al., 2016).
-The species is known to be at high risk of collision with wind turbines based on evidence elsewhere in Europe, though data in GB is lacking as few sites in coastal or other high-risk areas have been monitored and data is also lacking on migratory routes (Mathews et al, 2018).
+The species is known to be at high risk of collision with wind turbines based on evidence elsewhere in Europe, though data in GB is lacking as few sites in coastal or other high-risk areas have been monitored and data are also lacking on migratory routes (Mathews et al, 2018).